Azure-Samples/virtual-network-integration-recipes/src/az-aml-managed-vnet/README.md

 - [Azure CLI](https://docs.microsoft.com/cli/azure/install-azure-cli)
 - [.NET Core 7.0](https://docs.microsoft.com/dotnet/core/install/)
 - [Terraform](https://www.terraform.io/downloads.html) (Only if using Terraform)
-- [Bicep](https://docs.microsoft.com/azure/azure-resource-manager/bicep/install) (Only if using Azure Bicep)
 - [Azure PowerShell](https://docs.microsoft.com/powershell/azure/install-az-ps) (Only if using Azure PowerShell to deploy via Azure Bicep)

 ### Deployment

-To deploy this recipe, perform the infrastructure deployment steps using _either_ Terraform or Bicep.
+To deploy this recipe, perform the infrastructure deployment steps using Terraform.
 Unix/Linux shell script is also provided with az cli commands to peform the quick set-up in PoC enviroments.

 <!-- Provide instructions on how to deploy the recipe. -->